Sign Off and ARCP

 • Initial CS and ES meeting records

-Peninsula Foundation School – Guidance for curriculum linking 2024
+South West Foundation Schools– Guidance for curriculum linking

-All Foundation trainees: Enhanced Form R for Revalidation
+All Foundation Doctors: Enhanced Form R for Revalidation

-The GMC introduced revalidation for all practising doctors who have full registration (includes all F2s and specialty trainees).
+The GMC introduced revalidation for all practising doctors who have full registration (includes all F2s and specialty doctors).
 Licensed doctors are required to demonstrate on a regular basis that they are up to date and fit to practise and will have to revalidate, usually every five years.
-The Postgraduate Dean is the Responsible Officer for making recommendations to the GMC that trainees should be revalidated.
+The Postgraduate Dean is the Responsible Officer for making recommendations to the GMC that residents should be revalidated.

 In addition, you are required to make a self-declaration of your scope of practice and whether you have been involved in any conduct, capability or formal Serious Untoward Incidents/Significant event investigations or named in complaints.
 This declaration is called an Enhanced Form R and you need to provide one for your ARCP panel.
 The Responsible Officer will use the information that you submit on your Form R, in conjunction with that declared to us by your employer, in the revalidation decision.